aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 weight: 10
 ---

-In this chapter you will deploy webstore workload.
-Similar to namespace in the previous chapter, we will setup Argo CD so that deploying a new workload is as simple as creating a new folder with manifests.
+In this chapter we will deploy the webstore workload.
+Similar to the namespace configuration in the previous chapter, we will configure Argo CD so that deploying a new workload requires only creating a new folder with the necessary manifests.

 ### 1. Create bootstrap workload applicationset

-This ApplicationSet initiates the deployment of all the workloads.
+This ApplicationSet initiates the deployment of all workloads.

 ![workload-appofapps](/static/images/workload-appofapps.jpg)

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=true language=yaml highlightLines='22,32'}
 cat > $GITOPS_DIR/platform/bootstrap/workload-applicationset.yaml << 'EOF'
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet